paulscherrerinstitute/slic/README.md

 <img src="../../wikis/uploads/0c58450f1e18d134910e786fe1c33f65/scan.png"   width="33%" />
 <img src="../../wikis/uploads/75845df3a2e3e7019f048c37b3cf7684/tweak.png"  width="33%" />

 In order to further the "disposable GUIs" concept, this GUI is very modular: Tabs can be enabled or disabled upon instantiation.
+Each tab interfaces a single feature of _slic_:

+- Static → `Acquisition.acquire()`
+- Scan → `Scanner.scan1D()`
+- Tweak → `Adjustable.set_target_value()`

-Each tab interfaces a single feature of _slic_ (Static → `Acquisition.acquire()`, Scan → `Scanner.scan1D()`, Tweak → `Adjustable.set_target_value()`).
-The wx built-ins are extended by several widgets specific to experiment control (numeral input boxes are calculators, which perform simple math on enter press; filename boxes increment a counter at the end when pressing up; etc.), which can be re-used easily.
+Additionally, the wx built-ins are extended by several widgets specific to experiment control (numeral input boxes are calculators, which perform simple math on enter press; filename boxes increment a counter at the end when pressing up; etc.), which can be re-used easily.

 ## slic.utils